-- A-2.9.3.5.(1) The type of fire alarm and emergency communication system anticipated for tents and air-supported structures will vary according to the hazard and the number of occupants.
-If a tent or air-supported structure is to be permanent, a fire alarm and emergency communication system, as defined in the NBC, may be required.
-If such structures are to be temporary, however, a somewhat less sophisticated system is anticipated, depending on local conditions. - A-3.1.1.(1) Part 3 applies to the short- or long-term storage of products, whether raw or waste materials, goods in process, or finished goods.
+A-2.9.3.5.(1) The type of fire alarm and emergency communication system anticipated for tents and air-supported structures will vary according to the hazard and the number of occupants.
+If a tent or air-supported structure is to be permanent, a fire alarm and emergency communication system, as defined in the ABC, may be required.
+If such structures are to be temporary, however, a somewhat less sophisticated system is anticipated, depending on local conditions.